divs1210/functional-core-async/README.md

 - `go` blocks (green 'threads') are multiplexed over n Clojure `future`s, where n = number of cores.
 - the `go` macro can only park a single `>!` or `<!` that is returned from its body.

+## Intro Video

+Currently the JS implementation is far ahead of this implementation.
+You can see a demo of it [here](https://www.youtube.com/watch?v=bjQenG-gcME).

 ## Usage

 Let's look at an everyday async call to the database to fetch a string